plan-net/core4/docs/source/job.rst

 | [13] and count the number of term occurrences.
 | [14] Update result dict.
 | [15] Be verbose in DEBUG mode (depends on CORE plugin default configuration, here).
 | [16] Get MongoDB connection to collection term.count.
-Authorisation and access permission management is taken from CORE plugin configuration and the security profile of the caller (man or machine).
+Authorisation and access permission management is taken from core4 plugin configuration and the security profile of the caller (man or machine).
 | [17] Insert result into the MongoDB.
 Note that the job adds some extra information for tracking purposes.